sunpy/sunkit-image/docs/how_to_guide/adding_a_coalignment_method.rst

     def my_coalignment_method(input_array, template_array):
         # Your coalignment code goes here
         # This should encompass calculating the shifts, applying these shifts to the data,
-        # handling NaN values appropriately, and implementing any necessary clipping logic.
+        # handling NaN values appropriately.
-        # Return the shifts and the coaligned array
+        # Return the shifts in a affine style, such as the scale
-        return (coaligned_array, (x_shift, y_shift))
+        return affineParams(scale, rotation, translation)

 Decorator Parameters
 ====================